MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M05Lab01_Configure_Customer_Service_Scheduling.md

 | 19th Ave Location | 47.63962     | \-122.12853   |
 | 35th St Location  | 47.64284     | \-122.13009   |

-11. You should now have three Organizational Units.
+11. You should now have three Sites.

 12. Do not navigate away from this application.